 The commands \voiceXXXStyle are mainly intended for use in educational documents such as this one.
 They modify the color of the note head, the stem and the beams, and the style of the note head, so that the voices may be easily distinguished.
 Voice one is set to red diamonds, voice two to blue triangles, voice three to green crossed circles, and voice four (not used here) to magenta crosses; \voiceNeutralStyle (also not used here) reverts the style back to the default.
 We shall see later how commands like these may be created by the user.
-See Section 5.3.1 [Visibility and color of objects], page 105, and Section 5.7.2 [Using variables for layout adjustments], page 147.
+See Section 5.3.1 [Visibility and color of objects], page 102, and Section 5.8.2 [Using variables for layout adjustments], page 147.

 Polyphony does not change the relationship of notes within a \relative block.
 Each note is still calculated relative to the note immediately preceding it, or to the first note of the preceding chord.
-So in noteD is relative to noteB, not noteA or noteC; noteE is relative to noteD, not noteA.
+So in

-\relative { noteA << < noteB noteC > \\ noteD >> noteE }
+\relative { noteA << <noteB noteC> \\ noteD >> noteE }

-noteB is relative to noteA

-noteC is relative to noteB, not noteA;